10xs.aiOpen Beta

 • CLEAN_ARCHITECTURE.md — Code quality and file size standards

-What is the governance profile?▾
+What is the project configuration?▾

 • minHours / maxHours — time budget per task